Haroenv/lingxz.github.io/_posts/2017-03-21-drifter-writing-interactive-fiction-with-ink.md

 ## TLDR

-I recently wrote some text adventure game called Drifter, come and play it!
+I recently wrote some text adventure game called **Drifter**.

 You can find the game [here](theconfused.me/drifter).

 You wake up in someone else's body.
+What will you do?
 Can you figure out your purpose?

 Bug reports and queries are welcome.